OoLunar/Tomoe/README.md

 ## Prerequisites

-Tomoe uses dotnet 8.0.
-You can get it from [Microsoft](https://dotnet.microsoft.com/download/dotnet/8.0).
+Tomoe uses dotnet 9.0.
+You can get it from [Microsoft](https://dotnet.microsoft.com/download/dotnet/9.0).
 Tomoe should work on all OS' that .NET is supported on.
 Mono is not supported due to DSharpPlus intentionally choosing not to support it.

 ## Setup
 Edit your `res/config.json` file.
-If you're planning on contributing to the bot, copy the `res/config.json` file to `config.debug.json` and edit that instead.
+If you're planning on contributing to the bot, consider using a `.env` file instead.

 ``` bash
 git clone https://github.com/OoLunar/Tomoe.git